-In recent years "anti-racists" have proclaimed that virtually every behavior and institution in our society is covertly racist, but that line is wearing thin.
-Efforts to broaden the definition of racism have about reached their limit, although one should not under estimate the creativity of the properly inflamed militant.
+In recent years anti-racists have proclaimed that virtually every behavior and institution in our society is covertly racist, but that line is wearing thin.
+Efforts to broaden the definition of racism have about reached their limit.
+Nothing like some racist graffiti or some other "hate crime" to invigorate the militants, and what the hell, it's for a good cause -- right?
+In an enterprising society such as ours, what is needed will eventually appear, one way or another.